idaholab/moose/framework/doc/content/source/materials/GenericFunctionFunctorMaterial.md

 In this example, `ADGenericFunctionMaterial` is used to define a linearly varying in space diffusion coefficient for this finite volume diffusion calculation.
 We add the prefix `AD` as this simulation is making use of automatic differentiation to compute the Jacobian exactly.
-The diffusion coefficient is retrieved as a `FunctorInterface<ADReal>`, the base class of `FunctorMaterialProperty<ADReal>`, by the diffusion kernel.
+The diffusion coefficient is retrieved as a `Moose::Functor<ADReal>`, the base class of `FunctorMaterialProperty<ADReal>`, by the diffusion kernel.
 The diffusion kernel can then obtain the diffusion coefficient directly on the faces when evaluating the face flux.